-Muting the Recovered Data with LOS condition.
-5.4.3
+5.4.3 Muting the Recovered Data with LOS condition:

-When the LOS condition is declared, the clock recovery circuil locks into the reference clock applied to the ExClk pin and output this clock on the RxClk output.
-The data on the RPOS and RNEG pins can be forced to a recovered day zero by pulling the LOSMUT pin "High" (in Hardware Mode) or by setting the LOSMUT bits in the individual channel control register to "1" (in Host Mode),
+When the LOS condition is declared, the clock recovery circuit locks into the reference clock applied to the ExClk pin and output this clock on the RxClk output.
+The data on the RPOS and RNEG pins can be forced to zero by pulling the LOSMUT pin "High" (in Hardware Mode) or by setting the LOSMUT bits in the individual channel control register to "1" (in Host Mode).

-Note: When the LOS condition is cleared, the recovered data is output on RPOS and RNEG pins.
+NOTE: When the LOS condition is cleared, the recovered data is output on RPOS and RNEG pins.